Latipay/latipay.github.io/src/v2/in-store-qr-code-picture.md

 ### Payment Result Asynchronous Notification

-There is a payment result notification sent by Latipay to merchant after the payment is done successfully.
+This is a payment result notification sent by Latipay to merchants after the payment is done successfully.
 There is a re-try mechanism with the notification to ensure the notification could be delivered to the merchant.

 ```